liamattwood/liamattwood/README.md

 # Hi, I am Liam!

-I am 15 and from Sydney, Australia.
+I am 6 and from Australia.
 I am currently writing in JS and Python and I am learning C++ as well as Kotlin.